 Twenty years before its merger with Total, Elf Aquitaine undertook an R&D program called FORHOR (for Forage Horizontal or Horizontal Drilling) in partnership with the French Petroleum Institute (now known as Institut Français du Pétrole - Energies Nouvelles, IFPEN).
 The program’s stated goal was to develop horizontal drilling technology that would facilitate oil and gas recovery and enhance well productivity.
 By the 1980s, these efforts had been crowned with success, triggering a revolution in the oil and gas drilling industry.
-Daniel Plathey, Vice President of Research and Development for Total’s E&P branch, takes a look back on this disruptive innovation.
+Daniel Plathey, Vice President of Research and Development for Total’s Exploration & Production branch, takes a look back on this disruptive innovation.

 Please remind us of the aims of the FORHOR program.

 FORHOR came about in response to the discovery of the Rospo Mare field in the mid-1970s.
 The field had extraordinary resources but tapping them required an innovative solution to say the least: the rock was compact and highly fractured, the oil was viscous and there was extensive water influx.
 In that configuration, vertical and deviated wells were out of the question!

 In other words, the R&D program had its work cut out as it faced the compound challenges of confirming the technical feasibility of horizontal drilling and extracting value from reserves considered off limits until the early 1980s.
 The program involved five years of R&D on four broad topics: reservoir methodology, drilling, electric logging, and well equipment and production start-up.